SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Synthetic Data Generation System

 Considering skeletons have different bone lengths, which could result in ``sliding feet'' artifacts on target skeletons.
 We simply scale $T$ according to the ratio of pelvis bones' height to mitigate them: $T(t) = \frac{H_{pelvis}}{H_{pelvis\_src}} \cdot T_{src}(t)$.

-\textbf{SMPL-X Annotations.} Considering \hmname body shapes are sampled frome SMPL-X, the shape $\beta$ can be derived directly from the corresponding SMPL-X. Pose $\theta$ in the model space is calculated in the motion retargeting module.
-And in the scene composition module, models are placed in a 3D scene with world space locations $T_w$ and rotations $R_w$.
-Pose $\theta_w$ in world space is calculated by applying those world transformations to $\theta$.
-So SMPL-X annotations are constructed with $\{ \beta, \theta_w \}$.
+\textbf{SMPL-X Annotations.} Considering \hmname body shapes are sampled from SMPL-X, the shape $\beta$ can be derived directly from the corresponding SMPL-X. Pose $\theta$ in the model space is calculated in the motion retargeting module.
+And in the scene composition module, models are placed in a 3D scene with camera space locations $T_c$ and rotations $R_c$.
+Pose $\theta_c$ in camera space is calculated by applying those world transformations to $\theta$.
+So SMPL-X annotations are constructed with $\{ \beta, \theta_c \}$.

-\textbf{SMPL Annotations.} Although \hmname naturally provide accurate SMPL-X annotations, SMPL cannot be derived directly.
+\textbf{SMPL Annotations.} Although \hmname naturally provides accurate SMPL-X annotations, SMPL cannot be derived directly.
 Thus, we need to refit the SMPL parameters.
 The optimization process consists of two steps.
-First, we fit shape $\beta$ of all human models under the T-pose to its corresponding SMPL-X. Secondly, for each sequence, it is initialized with fitted $\beta$ and its original pose. we fix $\beta$ while fitting the body pose $\theta$ for SMPL.
-More details can be found in the Sup.
-Mat.
+First, we fit the shape $\beta$ of all human models under the T-pose to its corresponding SMPL-X. Secondly, for each sequence, it is initialized with fitted $\beta$ and its original pose. we fix $\beta$ while fitting the body pose $\theta$ for SMPL.